11ty/11ty-website/docs/plugins/image.md

 * The source image file size changes (on local image files)
 * The [cache asset](/docs/plugins/cache/) duration expires (for remote images).

+You can disable this behavior by using the `useCache` boolean option:

+* `useCache: true` (default)
+* `useCache: false` to bypass the cache and generate a new image every time.

 <details>
 <summary>Example of in-memory cache reuse (returns the same promise)</summary>